 The approaches to the island are littered with deadly whirlpools, quicksands, rocks, more rocks and still more rocks.
 Dublin, the ultimate prize for any invader, is a mere hut.
 The North, still British, is diplomatically marked as Unexplored.
 Double dotted lines denote goat tracks, single dotted lines are unreliable trails.
 Xes mark miasmas, and shaded areas are Almost inhabitable areas.

 Ireland’s ploy worked.
-By remaining as inobtrusive as possible, the Republic was able to remain out of the war (although 50,000 Irish volunteers did take up arms with the British).
+By remaining as inobtrusive as possible, the Republic was able to remain out of the war (although 50,000 Irish volunteers did take up arms on the Allied side).